Chandrashekar0123/Data_Science/README.md

 # Data Science Projects Repository

 This repository contains a collection of **Data Science** projects that demonstrate various data analysis and machine learning techniques applied to real-world datasets.
 These projects explore a wide range of topics such as demographic data analysis, population visualization, Titanic survival prediction, and marketing predictions.
 Each project includes detailed analysis, feature engineering, model building, and evaluation.
-A special thanks to **Skill Craft Technology** for providing me the opportunity to work on these projects during my internship.

 ---

 ## Table of Contents